TurboTax TaxCaster - Terms of Service and License Agreement

 If you are a U.S. customer:

-- You and Intuit agree that, except as provided below, any dispute, claim or controversy arising out of or relating in any way to the Platform, its Services or this Agreement (a “Claim”) will be determined by binding arbitration or small claims court, instead of in courts of general jurisdiction.
+You and Intuit agree that, except as provided below, any dispute, claim or controversy arising out of or relating in any way to the Platform or this Agreement (a “Claim”) will be determined by binding arbitration or small claims court, instead of in courts of general jurisdiction.

-- Arbitration is more informal than a lawsuit in court.
-Arbitration uses a neutral arbitrator instead of a judge or jury, may allow for more limited discovery than in court and is subject to very limited review by courts.
+Arbitration is more informal than a lawsuit in court.
+Arbitration uses a neutral arbitrator instead of a judge or jury, may allow for more limited discovery than in court, and is subject to very limited review by courts.
 Arbitrators can award the same damages and relief that a court can award.
-You agree that the U.S. Federal Arbitration Act governs the interpretation and enforcement of this arbitration provision and that you and Intuit are each waiving the right to a trial by jury or to participate in a class action.
-This arbitration provision shall survive termination of this Agreement and/or the termination of your Platform.
+You agree that the U.S. Federal Arbitration Act governs the interpretation and enforcement of this arbitration provision, and that you and Intuit are each waiving the right to a trial by jury or to participate in a class action.
+This arbitration provision shall survive termination of this Agreement and/or the termination of your account.

 General Terms (Miscellaneous)